 SQLite is not exactly a database management system but is a database engine which provides local data storage services for a large number of applications and devices.
 SQLite is preferred for embedded devices and devices which utilize the concepts of the internet of things.
 It is also used on desktops as an on-disk file format.
-If you have a small or a medium scaled website, SQLite will be your saviour.
+If you have a small or a medium scaled website, SQLite will be your savior.

 Popular companies which use SQLite – Career Club, Internet Brands Inc., Airgas, Hyatt Hotels Corporation, SAS etc.

 Oracle Database is a paid service but is a high-performing and widely available database management system.
 It is easy to use and offers multiple functionalities to make the developer’s and the user’s job easier.
 It is an SQL based database management system.
 However, the syntax differs a little from the other database management systems.